Alvin0629/ProtoFormer/README.md

 ```

 ## License
-ProtoFormer is under the Apache License.
+ProtoFormer is under the Apache License and is in an active state of update.

 ## Citation